Skip to main content

 What can I get help with?

-• Help with compulsory course kits for subjects such as Art, Design, Textiles, Maths and Music Technology
+• Help with compulsory course kits for subjects such as Art, Design, Textiles, Maths, Photography and Music Technology

 • Payment of compulsory trips